mbarton/webdrums/README.markdown

 A real implementation would use the one of the Web Audio APIs to avoid the hideous timing issues that this version suffers from.

+Stores the current state of the machine in the hash part of the URL so if you want to save your pattern, just copy the URL.
+Paste it back in and force a reload and behold, gabber has never sounded so fresh!

 Testing
 -------